Tourville History, Family Crest & Coats of Arms

-Origins Available: English
+- Origins Available:

 However, some believe the name is Anglo Saxon in origin, and meant 'dry field'.
 In the Anglo-Saxon Chronicle the name was recorded in 796 as Thyrefeld.
 Regardless of the origin, Ralph Turvill, a benefactor of the abbey of Leicester was the first record of the name in 1297.

 Early Origins of the Tourville family

 The surname Tourville was first found in Leicestershire where they held a family seat as Lords of the Manor of Herdebere, Pailington, Bedworth, Chelmscote, Fulbrooke, and Nuneaton.
 Normanton Turvile was their main seat.
 William de Turvile, a companion in arms of Duke William at the Battle of Hastings in 1066, was the first settler.
 William was descended from the Turville-la-Champagne, seated at Eure, at Amfreville-la-Champagne.

 In Buckinghamshire, the manor of Turville once belonged to the abbey at St Albans, but was seized by the Crown in the Dissolution of the Monasteries in 1547.
 The manor house has since been rebuilt as Turville Park, a fine stately home in the village of Turville.

 Early History of the Tourville family

 This web page shows only a small excerpt of our Tourville research.
-Another 196 words (14 lines of text) covering the years 1235 and 1250 are included under the topic Early Tourville History in all our PDF Extended History products and printed products wherever possible.
+Another 196 words (14 lines of text) covering the years 1235, 1297, 1400, 1296, 1315, 1288, 1291, 1293, 1277, 1289, 1250, 1122 and 1177 are included under the topic Early Tourville History in all our PDF Extended History products and printed products wherever possible.

 Tourville Spelling Variations